nina-kasimova/reddit-predictions/README.md

 - a separate Kubernetes `Job` for model training
 - an MLflow server running in Kubernetes

 The goal is not to build a large-scale production platform.
-The goal is to create a realistic, interview-friendly system that demonstrates:
+The goal is to create a realistic system that demonstrates:

 - supervised model training
 - feature engineering